Minoru/blog.tty8.org/posts/2012-03-21-why-no-comments.markdown

 still have better places for them._

 **Discussions on the Internet often are negative**.
-Widespread Internet access gave some people confidence that they can do whatever they want, even having fun at the expense of others.
-It's bitter when they're around, it's pointless to talk to them, so I just cut communications off (though not completely — you can still read my entries, right?)
+Widespread Internet access gave some people confidence that they can do whatever they want, even have fun at the expense of others.
+It's bitter when that kind of people are around, it's pointless to talk to them, so I just cut communications off (though not completely — you can still read my entries, right?)

 **People misuse it**.
 Though often useful (typo corrections, suggestions, new ideas etc.), feedback may degrade into helping forum (with screenful of command